Santosh Mohan Dev

 Santosh Mohan Dev (1 April 1934 – 2 August 2017), was an Indian political leader and a key member of the Indian National Congress.
-Mr. Dev was first elected to the Parliament in 1980, the first of his seven terms in office as the Member of Parliament, Lok Sabha.
+Dev was first elected to the Parliament in 1980, the first of his seven terms as the Member of Parliament, Lok Sabha.
 Out of these seven, he has represented Silchar constituency, Assam five times and he was elected from Tripura West constituency twice.
-Mr Dev has the rare distinction of being elected from two different states.
+Dev has the rare distinction of being elected from two different states.

 Political career

 During his political career as an elected representative, Dev held crucial cabinet and non Cabinet posts.
 Dev had represented India in the Population Conference held in China in 1982 and was a member of the Indian Parliamentary Delegation to Commonwealth Parliamentary Conference at Isle of Man in 1984.
 He was the Union Minister of State for Tourism and Communications during 1986-1988 and the Union Minister of State for Home Affairs during 1988–1989.
 He also held the charge of Union Minister of State for Steel (Independent Charge) in 1991.
 Dev was elected to the Lok Sabha for the first time in 1980 from Silchar constituency in Assam.
 Subsequently, he was re-elected to Lok Sabha in 1984 from Silchar constituency and in 1989 and 1991 from Tripura West constituency.
 Dev was again elected to the Lok Sabha in 1996, 1999 and 2004 from Silchar constituency.
 Dev was Chairman, Public Accounts Committee during 1990-1991 and was a member of the Parliamentary Committee of General Purpose Committee.
 He was also member of Tea Board during 1981–83.
 Between 1999-2004 Dev held various parliamentary responsibilities including being the Chairman of Committee on Energy, Member of House Committee and Member of General Purposes Committee.
 Santosh Mohan Dev lost to Kabindra Purkayastha of the BJP in the 2009 elections for the 15th Lok Sabha.